JoshOrndorff/recipes/text/3-entrees/pallet-coupling.md

-While the primary learning objective of these twin pallets is understanding the way in which they are coupled to the membership-managing pallets, they also demonstrate the concept of an access control list which we will investigate first.
+While the primary learning objective of these twin pallets is understanding the way in which they are coupled to the membership-managing pallets, they also demonstrate the concept of an access control list, which we will investigate first.

 It is often useful to designate some functions as permissioned and, therefore, accessible only to a defined group of users.
 In this pallet, we check that the caller of the `check_membership` function